 Laura Clark (Secretary)

 home.
 I’d love to have a village pub where I can go and meet people and talk to someone other than the dogs and cats!

-village, but a social space for neighbours to meet.
-I hope that my mixture of working for a large charity and running my own small business allows me to bring my knowledge of bring to market and growing a new service through online marketing.
+village, but a social space for neighbours to meet, homeworkers to work.
+I hope that my mixture of working for a large charity and running my own business allows me to bring my knowledge of bringing to market and growing a new service.

 Ali Fazakerley (Treasurer)

 Since the Plough shut we don’t see people as often, the sense of community is diminishing, and I strongly feel that without the heavy restrictions and overheads a brewery imposes, the Plough could be a busy and vibrant destination pub/cafe selling well kept beer and good home cooked food at reasonable prices.
 Using the back room as a community hall we could hold all sorts of events in a warm and comfortable space; bring a sense of belonging and community spirit back to the village and bring people in from neighbouring villages and further afield.

 Ian Fazakerley (Communications)